2020 Nevada caucus: Bernie Sanders leads the pack, according to early entrance polls

 State party officials said that 74,611 ballots were cast during the four-day early voting period, and a majority were first-time caucus-goers.
 In 2016, a total of 84,000 Nevada voters participated in the Democratic caucuses.

-A small, but significant number of the ballots cast early were disqualified.

-Of the early ballots cast, 1,744, or 2.3 percent, were voided.
-The vast majority were voided due to a lack of signature, according to the party.
-Of those that were voided, 250 ballots were voided for not filling out all three selections as required, the party said.

-At the Bellagio caucus site, 41-year-old Christian Nielsen, a scuba diver for the Cirque du Soleil show "O," said he's backing Sanders because he believes the country needs a "major change in the White House."
+At the Bellagio caucus site, 41-year-old Christian Nielsen, a scuba diver for the Cirque du Soleil show "O," said he was backing Sanders because he believes the country needs a "major change in the White House."

 "We need somebody in the White House who has been on the right side of history for their entire career, somebody who stands with the working class, and will make things more fair for everybody," Nielsen said.